Rayyaan-bytex/cs30-major-project/propsal.md

 - Add a 'Mistakes:' Counter
 - let user delete the number added
 - Check if user has completed the level
-- Add a restart button
+- Add a restart bustton
 - Adding Sound effects

 ## Nice To Have